Review: Anastasia at the Sydney Lyric – History, myth and spectacle

 And it is a good story.

-The story has proved remarkably resilient, inspiring everything from the 1956 Ingrid Bergman film to the beloved 1997 animated feature, and eventually this Broadway musical, which premiered in 2017 before making its long-awaited Australian debut.
+The story has proved remarkably resilient, inspiring everything from the 1956 Ingrid Bergman film to the beloved 1997 animated feature, and eventually this Broadway musical, which premiered in 2017 before making its Australian debut.

-Stagecraft that elevates the experience
+Stagecraft elevates the experience

 In many ways, this visual approach is one of the defining strengths of the show.
 It keeps the pacing tight, maintains audience engagement, and adds a cinematic quality that suits the sweeping nature of the story.